alema-r/Alessandro-Marcolini-Oniro/CONTRIBUTING.md

 ## Overview

-All Scenarios OS project handles contributions as [merge requests](https://docs.gitlab.com/ee/user/project/merge_requests/) to relevant repositories part of the All Scenarios OS [GitLab instance](https://git.ostc-eu.org/OSTC/OHOS).
+Oniro Project handles contributions as [merge requests](https://docs.gitlab.com/ee/user/project/merge_requests/) to relevant repositories part of the Oniro Project [GitLab instance](https://git.ostc-eu.org/OSTC/OHOS).
 The flow for handling that is classic: fork-based merge requests.
 This means that once you have an account, you can fork any repository, create a branch with proposed changes and raise a merge request against the forked repository.
 More generic information you can find on the Gitlab's documentation as part of ["Merge requests workflow"](https://docs.gitlab.com/ee/development/contributing/merge_request_workflow.html).

 # REUSE compliance